 Future Plans and Spring/Summer Use

 Trail access in the spring and summer is currently very wet.
-We’ve won a grant from the City of Ottawa’s Rural Community Builder Grant Program, we have added about 36 metres of boardwalk parallel to the snowmobile trail to make the wet areas more traversable.
+With a grant from the City of Ottawa’s Rural Community Builder Grant Program, we have added about 36 metres of boardwalk parallel to the snowmobile trail to make the wet areas more traversable.
 We will continue to improve main trail markings.
 We would like to provide ecological interpretative information at special sites along the trail.

 Trail maintenance and improvement depend on volunteers.
 We thank everyone who has donated their personal time to help with clearing and marking.
 If you’d like to help in the future, please contact us.